MacKeeper Review: Quick Expert Summary

 Uninstalling apps from a macOS device can sometimes be tricky, as moving them into your “Trash” doesn’t always fully uninstall them — instead, it will only remove certain components of the program.
 Smart Uninstaller fixes this issue by fully uninstalling all program components and files.

-Again, this isn’t commonly included with all performance optimizers bundled with antivirus products, so it’s a nice addition from MacKeeper.
+I think this is a nice addition from MacKeeper, as this sort of feature isn’t commonly bundled with antivirus products.
 TotalAV does include an application uninstaller, but other top products such as Intego and McAfee are missing this tool.

-Although this is a useful feature, once again there is no warning or explanation within the app of what not to delete.
+Although this is a useful feature, it has a problem.
+Once again, there is no warning or explanation within the app of what not to delete.
 MacKeeper’s How To Use Smart Uninstaller guide, however, explicitly states that it’s not recommended to delete macOS default plugins like Spotlight or Quick Look.
 So why isn’t this clearly stated on the app?
 It’s possible this is issued as a warning if you try to delete them, but I didn’t want to test that theory out — just in case it’s not!
 I’d like MacKeeper to display a clear warning of this in advance, so you can hit Remove Selected knowing that you won’t accidentally or unknowingly delete anything important.

 Overall, Smart Uninstaller is a good feature.
 It makes it easy to identify and uninstall unused applications, plugins, and extensions.
 But I’d like to see more explanation within the app of what is safe or recommended to delete.